midnightbreakfast/web/_src/smalls/_posts/2014-07-11-jones-crystal-eaters.md

 Before <cite>Crystal Eaters</cite>, I was sadly unfamiliar with Jones’s writing, but now, I’m thankful for the discovery.
 The novel is a poignant look at a village that subsists on crystals, and follows one family’s trajectory as it grapples with illness, secrets, and the outside threat of modernity.
 It’s dreamlike and devastating, with language that affixes itself to your bones and won’t let go, even long after you’ve finished.
 I can’t recommend it more highly.

 ---Rebecca Rubenstein, Editor-in-Chief

-*By the way, if you haven't read van den Berg's incredible collection <cite>The Isle of Youth</cite>, please [be sure to remedy that](http://lauravandenberg.com/the-isle-of-youth/).

 </div>